olamilekanadesoye/TradeZone_Analytics/README.md

 - Data Analysis - the stage that involved drawing insights from data to make actionable recommendations
 - Data Visualisation (In progress) - the final stage to create a dashboard and visualize insights for easy understanding of    analyses and findings

-**Business Goal**: To gain insights about customer behaviors, sellers efficiecy and product productivity and help Head of Products and Head of Sales drive strategic plans and decsion making for 2025 business year.
+**Business Goal**: To gain insights about customer behaviors, sellers efficiency and product productivity and to help Head of Products and Head of Sales drive strategic plans and decsion making for 2025 business year.

 **Tools Used**
 - PostgreSQL - data cleaning and analysis